Suffolk One Sixth Form College, Ipswich

 Space Heating Design

-The ICAX design for IHT will collect heat from asphalt solar collectors in the bus turning areas in summer, store the heat in ThermalBanks in the ground, and release heat to Suffolk One in winter using ground source heat pumps.
+The ICAX design for IHT collects heat from asphalt solar collectors in the bus turning areas in summer, stores the heat in ThermalBanks in the ground, and releases heat to Suffolk One in winter using ground source heat pumps.

-The ICAX skid mounted equipment will also capture surplus heat from the roof mounted solar thermal collectors, whose primary function is to provide hot water, so that the heat generated from thermal panels in the long summer holidays is not wasted (and the life of the panels will be prolonged).
+The ICAX skid mounted equipment also captures surplus heat from the roof mounted solar thermal collectors, whose primary function is to provide hot water, so that the heat generated from thermal panels in the long summer holidays is not wasted (and the life of the panels will be prolonged).
+Suffolk One has a gas-free heating system.